agriffis/pure-getopt/README.md

 # How to use it

-Cut and paste the entire function into your script.
-Then call "getopt" as you already were, except now it runs getopt internally instead of calling to an external binary.
+Cut and paste the entire function into your script, prior to calling "getopt".
+Done! :-)

+I don't recommend sourcing getopt.bash into your script.
+The problem is that you've just traded a dependency on GNU getopt for a dependency on pure-getopt.
+Most of the time it should be okay to just insert the function directly in your script.

 If you have a long script and you'd rather put the getopt function at the bottom rather than the top, this pattern might be useful: